Finding The Best SEO/Marketing Provider For You

 5. Long-term contracts create long term relationships which is essential for your success.
 Your marketing provider is an invaluable source for helping you handle all of the offers and opportunities that come your way.
 Should you put the Houzz badge on your homepage?
 Should you advertise in a new online design magazine?
 Do you need to be on this new directory?
 How to get your blogs read by more people?
 How to most effectively announce your new associate?
 How to create buzz around your new design award?
 Having a marketing provider on your team allows all of these questions to be properly addressed, and collectively these little situations have a huge impact on your greater marketing efforts.

 Often business owners think that the success of a website is determined by traffic volume.
 While traffic volume is part of one’s success, it is clearly not the sole determinant.

 For businesses without online sales, meaning without online shopping carts and payment systems, it is hard to track Internet sales.
-In the case of an interior design firm I recommend that a marketing campaign be judged based upon the quantity of qualified leads and new projects that arises.
+In the case of an interior design studio, I recommend that a marketing campaign be judged based upon the number of qualified leads and new projects that arises.
 Traffic numbers are easily rigged (you can buy traffic).
-And, traffic numbers don’t reflect how well the marketing company targeted one’s demographic.
+And, traffic numbers don’t reflect how well the marketing agency targeted one’s demographic.

-Keep in mind that while an SEO firm can increase traffic to your site through the process of making your site place higher in search engine results, if the content and design of the website isn’t supportive your phone won’t be ringing.
-Therefore, any sincere SEO firm would provide a thorough analysis of your site and provide you with options for your programmer to implement, suggestions that they can implement, or the advice to create a new website altogether.
+Keep in mind that while an SEO agency can increase traffic to your site through the process of making your site placed higher in search engine results if the content and design of the website aren’t supportive your phone won’t be ringing.
+Therefore, any sincere SEO agency would provide a thorough analysis of your site and provide you with options for your programmer to implement, suggestions that they can implement, or the advice to create a new website altogether.

 UNDERSTAND WHAT YOUR MARKETING NEEDS ARE